AboutRSS/ALL-about-RSS/Feed43-Feeds-List.md

 # A list of RSS feeds created by using [Feed43.com](https://feed43.com/)

-> You can submit en edit, or submit your Feed43-based RSS feed via [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLScmUiWeUlxQrrV_HsZCkxH0btGfkUkZsr_n_M50gtXtzrBdsQ/viewform).
+> You can submit an edit, or submit your Feed43-based RSS feed via [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLScmUiWeUlxQrrV_HsZCkxH0btGfkUkZsr_n_M50gtXtzrBdsQ/viewform).

 ## zh-Hans